-Many businesses and software providers are still struggling to release quality code from software delivery cycles.
-Testing is very often still seen as an afterthought, or at best, an additional task that needs to be done – which is quite often seen as a frustration or an overhead, which can cause delays.
+For many businesses and software providers, testing is very often seen as an afterthought, or at best, an additional task that needs to be done.
+When this is the case it is often seen simply as an overhead or frustration.

 So how can software delivery cycles release quality code on time and cost every time?
-Continuous testing!
+Continuous testing is your answer.

 How Continuous Testing can help